RENEE MONTAGNE, Host:

 This morning we'll find a deeper meaning in words that seem like a simple formality.

-Mr. MARVIN PINKERT (Executive Director, National Archives Experience): If I went up to 12 people on the street and said, where would you find the instructions for the oath of office?
+MARVIN PINKERT: If I went up to 12 people on the street and said, where would you find the instructions for the oath of office?
 I doubt that many of them would tell me it's actually written into the Constitution.